klevi43/GMFrontend/GMFrontend/README.md

 # Welcome to GMFrontEnd

-GMFrontEnd is the frontend for the web application Growth Mindset, a website that allows users to log their workouts and track their progress in the gym.
+MFrontEnd is the React-based frontend for **Growth Mindset**, a fitness tracking web app that allows users to manage their workouts, exercises, and sets.
+Built with TypeScript, React Query, and Axios.

-### Current Features
+### Features

-1. Secure login process with an http only cookie
-2. Account creation
-3. Get all my most recently completed workouts
-4. Get a selected workout
-5. Add, update, delete a workout, an exercise, or a set
+- User authentication (login/register)
+- Protected routes and role-based access (admin vs. user)
+- User Profile Management (Update email/password, Delete account, ADMIN: Promote user to admin/Demote admin to user)
+- Workout dashboard with history tracking
+- Axios + React Query for efficient data fetching
+- Form validation using react-hook-form + Zod
+- Responsive, accessible UI with modern design

-### Upcoming features
+### Tech Stack

-2. Protected Routes and conditional rendering based on authentication status
-3. Optimized rendering
-4. Get my workout history
+- React (with Vite)
+- TypeScript
+- React Router
+- React Query
+- Axios
+- react-hook-form + Zod
+- Tailwind CSS

 ### How to contribute